e271828e/Flight.jl/docs/notes/design/framework_spec.md

   absolute divisors — everything except binding `Δt_base`, which is deployment.
-- **Stratum B — schedule.** The single evaluation-feeds-structure step: stage-1 probes at `Float64` on `init_x`/`init_m`/`init_z` values (well-founded — the
-  no-feedthrough stage takes no inputs), port classification (stage-1 / auto-published / stage-2 remainder), feedthrough graph from wires carrying
+- **Stratum B — schedule.** The single evaluation-feeds-structure step: workspace allocation at the probing scalar (sound this early: the allocator reads only the instance and the scalar, row 77 — no layout dependence), stage-1 probes at `Float64` on `init_x`/`init_m`/`init_z` values (well-founded — the no-feedthrough stage takes no inputs), port classification (stage-1 / auto-published / stage-2 remainder), feedthrough graph from wires carrying